9d8dev/next-wp/README.md

 ```

 This system ensures your content stays fresh while maintaining optimal performance through intelligent caching.

+## AI Assistant Guidelines

+This codebase includes a [CLAUDE.md](./CLAUDE.md) file that provides guidance to AI assistants (like Claude) when working with code in this repository.
+It contains:

+- Project architecture overview
+- Code style guidelines
+- Build and development commands
+- TypeScript and component patterns
+- Environment variable configuration

+This ensures AI assistants maintain consistency and follow project conventions when helping with development tasks.

 Built by [Bridger Tower](https://twitter.com/bridgertower) and [Cameron Youngblood](https://twitter.com/youngbloodcyb) at [9d8](https://9d8.dev)